Cecilia Pillado

-Cecilia Pillado (born in Mendoza, Argentina) is an Argentine-German actress, a classical pianist and composer.
+Cecilia Pillado (born 1966) is an Argentine German actress, a classical pianist and composer.
 In Germany in 2005 she launched her own record label Tango Malambo, which was inactive until 2013.
 In the meanwhile her recordings were released under Sony Classical Germany.

 Biography

-As a young adult, Pillado was a member of the Goethe Institute Mendoza Theatre Company, directed by Gladys Ravalle, while pursuing her studies in music at the National University of Cuyo.
+As a young adult, Pillado was a member of the Goethe-Institut Mendoza Theatre Company, directed by Gladys Ravalle, while pursuing her studies in music at the National University of Cuyo.
 It was through the Goethe Institute that she arrived in Germany, where she completed her drama and music studies at the Berlin University of the Arts with a scholarship from the Friedrich Naumann Foundation.

 Acting career

-It was through the Goethe Institute that Pillado arrived in Germany, where she completed her drama and music studies at the Berlin University of the Arts.
+It was through the Goethe-Institut that Pillado arrived in Germany, where she completed her drama and music studies at the Berlin University of the Arts.

 After a few on-screen appearances she went to Los Angeles in 1998 to study with acting coaches.
 Returning to Germany in 2000, she was able to gain entry into the German television and film industry.
 Since then she has frequently appeared in soap operas, TV series, TV movies, and feature films.